-- 3.6.1 As referred to in the Technical Memorandum (TM) issued under the NCO, sound level meters in compliance with the International Electrotechnical Commission Publications 651: 1979 (Type 1) and 804:1985 (Type 1) specifications shall be used for carrying out the noise monitoring.
-Immediately prior to and following each noise measurement the accuracy of the sound level meter shall be checked using an acoustic calibrator generating a known sound pressure level at a known frequency.
+- 3.6.1 Immediately prior to and following each noise measurement the accuracy of the sound level meter shall be checked using an acoustic calibrator generating a known sound pressure level at a known frequency.
 Measurements may be accepted as valid only if the calibration levels from before and after the noise measurement agree to within 1.0 dB. - 3.6.2 All noise measurements will be performed with the meter set to FAST response and on the A-weighted equivalent continuous sound pressure level (Leq).
 Leq(30 min) in six consecutive Leq(5 min) measurements will be used as the monitoring parameter for the time period between 07:00-19:00 hours on weekdays throughout the construction period. - 3.6.3 The sound level meter will be mounted on a tripod at a height of 1.2 m and placed at the assessment point and oriented such that the microphone is pointed to the site with the microphone facing perpendicular to the line of sight.
 The windshield will be fitted for all measurements.
 Where a measurement is to be carried out at a building, the assessment point would normally be at a position 1 m from the exterior of the building façade.
 Where a measurement is to be made for noise being received at a place other than a building, the assessment point would be at a position 1.2 m above the ground in a free-field situation, i.e. at least 3.5 m away from reflective surfaces such as adjacent buildings or walls. - 3.6.4 Immediately prior to and following each noise measurement the accuracy of the sound level meter will be checked using an acoustic calibrator generating a known sound pressure level at a known frequency.
 Measurements will be accepted as valid only if the calibration level from before and after the noise measurement agrees to within 1.0 dB. - 3.6.5 Noise measurements will not be made in fog, rain, wind with a steady speed exceeding 5m/s or wind with gusts exceeding 10m/s.
 The wind speed will be checked with a portable wind speed meter capable of measuring the wind speed in m/s. - 3.6.6 The sound level meter and calibrator are calibrated and certified by a laboratory accredited under HOKLAS or any other international accreditation scheme at yearly basis.
-The calibration certificates of all monitoring equipment used for the impact monitoring program will be provided.
+Calibration certificates of all the noise monitoring equipment used for the impact monitoring program will be provided in each EM&A Monthly Report.